AngeloJacobo/FPGA_Book_Experiments/7.7.2 Alternative_BCD_Counter [VIDEO]/ReadMe.md

 # Inside the src folder are:
 * alt_bcd_counter.v -> BCD_counter but with less variables by combining the blocking and non-blocking assignments in 1 always-block.
-* main_controller.v -> Combines the alt_bcd_counter and LED_mux.
+* main_controller.v -> Combines the alt_bcd_counter and LED_mux modules.
 A 3-digit stopwatch(counts from 00.0 to 99.9 seconds) with pause/play.
 * LED_mux.v -> time multiplexing module for the seven-segment LEDs.
 * main_controller.ucf -> Constraint file for main_controller.v